 A taste of the Gold Coast

 From the outside, The Fish House at Burleigh Heads looks like a simple brick diner (albeit with astonishing views across to the glittering Surfers Paradise skyline).
 Step inside to discover what's earned this modest-looking eatery an enviable two hats for 2017 (hats are the Australian equivalent of Michelin stars).
 A southern European twist elevates fresh Australian seafood: try lemony fish soup; steamed coral trout with ginger and shallots; or a whole rock lobster.
 For real decadence, add a caviar course to your order.

 With executive chef Chase Kojima at the helm, it’s no wonder Kiyomi attracts a lot of buzz.
-Like Kojima's southern enterprise, the highly regarded Sokyo in Sydney's Star casino, this Japanese eatery is also tucked away in a casino (Jupiters at Broadbeach).
+Like Kojima's southern enterprise, the highly regarded Sokyo in Sydney's Star casino, this Japanese eatery is also tucked away in a casino (The Star Gold Coast at Broadbeach).
 Given Kojima's appetite for artful presentation, it's a sure bet diners will be astounded as one gorgeous dish after another emerges from the kitchen.
 The binchotan (white charcoal) and grill menu features lamb chops with plum wine and eggplant, while the small plate menu matches grilled octopus with green sauce and watermelon.

 Mamasan Kitchen + Bar